RobinHerbots/Inputmask/README.md

 With the non-greedy option set to false, you can specify * as repeat.
 This makes an endless repeat.

 #### autoUnmask
+#### removeMaskOnSubmit
+Remove the mask before submitting the form.
+Use in combination with autoUnmask: true
 #### clearMaskOnLostFocus

 Remove the empty mask on blur or when not empty removes the optional trailing part